 Mr. Ibe attended Mesa College and San Diego State University.Contact Michael

-Ms. Baivier serves as Executive Vice President, Chief Financial and Operating Officer of Easterly Government Properties.
+Ms. Baivier serves as President and Chief Operating Officer of Easterly Government Properties.

-Ms. Baivier has served as the Executive Vice President and Chief Operating Officer since joining our company in May 2015 and as our Chief Financial Officer since March 2016.
+Prior to her appointment as President, Ms. Baivier served as Executive Vice President and Chief Operating Officer since joining our company in May 2015 and as our Chief Financial Officer from March 2016 to December 2023.
 Prior to joining our company, Ms. Baivier served as Vice President of Citigroup’s Real Estate and Lodging Investment Banking group, from August 2010 to April 2015, where she was involved in a wide range of financial advisory and capital markets transactions.
 From March 2005 to June 2007, Ms. Baivier was an Equity Research Associate with Chilton Investment Co.
 Ms. Baivier was also previously employed by Fidelity Management and Research as a High Yield Research Associate from September 2001 to February 2005.

 Since July 2017, Ms. Baivier has served as a director of Sun Communities, Inc. (NYSE: SUI).
 She is Chair of the NCG Committee and a member of the Audit Committee.

-Mark Bauer serves as Senior Vice President – Development and Acquisitions for Easterly Government Properties.
+Mark Bauer serves as Executive Vice President – Development and Acquisitions for Easterly Government Properties.

 Prior to joining Easterly Government Properties, Mr. Bauer was the chief financial officer at Western Devcon, where he was responsible for debt and equity financing, acquisitions and dispositions, lease negotiations and financial reporting.
 Before joining Western Devcon, Mr. Bauer served as vice president and project manager of BRIO Investment Group from 2000 to 2010, where he was responsible for all real estate development and investment activities.
 From 1994 to 2000, he was president and chief financial officer of Terra West Development, a homebuilding and commercial construction company.
 Mr. Bauer began his career with Deloitte & Touche, where he rose to the level of senior consultant.